 Every sentence must be integral to making your case.
 Read your letter aloud, and if your reader can say “so what?” at any point, take that phrase out.

 Step 3: Make it so that a primary school child can understand it.

 At school, we learnt to use big words and string long sentences together.
 But when it comes to persuasive writing (like a cover letter) it helps to make it super easy to understand.
-Short sentences and simple words.
+Short sentences and simple words; too wordy and the employer won't want to read on and will lose interest.
 Case in point: